Tellinq/yoga-book-9i/README.md

     - You can can remap using [Input Remapper](https://github.com/sezanzeb/input-remapper).
     - I have not had much luck with getting this to work on Plasma 6.

+Using Lenovo's bluetooth leyboard specifically also forcefully has additional Function bindings:

+- FN + Q: Cycle System Performance Mode (does not do anything like the dedicated key)
+- FN + R: Cycle refresh rates (does not actually do anything)
+- FN + T: Binds to `Printscreen`

 The following are not recognized:

 - Touchpad toggle